CHEMICAL BONDING Part 5 Metallic Bonding,

 Metals are also good conductors of heat.

-This is also due to the free moving electrons.
-Non-metallic solids conduct
+of heat?
+The fact that metals are good at conducting heat is also due to the free moving electrons.

 heat energy by hotter more strongly vibrating atoms, knocking against cooler